-Suits start sweating bullets due to huge money losses (over 7 billion since January)
+Suits start sweating bullets due to huge monetary losses (over $7 billion since January).

 The war rages on as I am writing this.

-AMC Theatres is the next target based on countless streamers, forums, and even identified as 100/100 short squeeze risk on Fox Business
+AMC Theatres is the next target based on countless streamers and forums, and was even identified as 100/100 short squeeze risk on Fox Business.

 What is a share?

-At its base, consider a share a piece of official paper that gives you part ownership of a company, own 51% of a company’s shares, and you can essentially call all the shots (Look at Michael Cohen and GS).
+At its base, consider a share a piece of official paper that gives you part ownership of a company.
+If you own 51% of a company’s shares, you can essentially call all the shots (Look at Michael Cohen and GSE).

 The GameStop Gamble

-Imagine you have a Charzard Holographic card that’s worth 1,000 dollars on the market, but you have no intention of selling it.
-So I come by (as a hedgefund/banker/suit/shill) and ask you if i can “borrow” that share for a week.
-You say, “Sure as long as its in the exact same condition” and I pay you 25$ per day of lending.
-I say ok cool.
+Imagine you have a Charzard Holographic Pokemon card that’s worth 1,000 dollars on the market, but you have no intention of selling it.
+So I come by (as a hedgefund/banker/suit/shill) and ask if I can “borrow” that card for a week.
+You say, “Sure as long as it’s in the exact same condition” and I pay you $25 per day of lending.
+I agree.
 (Enter the “short selling” concept).

-So of course I want to “borrow” your Charzard card not to just stare at it for a week, but because I heard that the price will drop because more cards of this exact kind will be released at the end of the week, thus reducing its value due to supply.
-So I immediately sell “your” card on the market for 1000$ of its market worth.
+So of course I want to “borrow” your Charzard card not to just stare at it for a week, but because I heard that the price will drop because more cards of this exact kind will be released at the end of the week, thus reducing its value due to increased supply.
+So I immediately sell “your” card on the market for $1000—its market value.

 Well yes, this happens with shares as well, called short selling, but now imagine…

-If more cards never were printed, in fact what if they found out there were far less Charzard cards than initially counted on the market… so now the whole narrative is flipped, that card I sold for 1000$ 6 days ago is now 5000$… but I can’t just not return it… what if you were a Mafia boss ready to break my knee’s and I’m not a fan of sleeping with the fishes, too salty.
+If more cards never were printed, in fact what if they found out there were far less Charzard cards than initially counted on the market… so now the whole narrative is flipped.
+That card I sold for $1000 six days ago is now $5000… but I can’t just not return it… what if you were a Mafia boss ready to break my knees and I’m not a fan of sleeping with the fishes (too salty)?

-So now I legally HAVE to buy it back for 5000$ and return you the card back.
+So now I legally HAVE to buy it back for $5000 to return the card back to you.
 Got it?
-Good, now multiply one Charzard by millions of shares that were borrowed and never returned.
-Starting to paint the picture?
+Good.
+Now multiply one Charzard by millions of shares that were borrowed and never returned.
+Starting to get the picture?

-So maybe now you can see what happened when hedgefunds thought GameStop would go from 5 dollars to 4…3..2..1…0, dead.
-Why even bother writting papers for a 0$ company?
-You can just clear all the lent shares out cause they are worthless… well… not when the reddit community took a sniff.
-You can start seeing how all this became a loosing gamble for the suits and ties.
+So maybe now you can see what happened when hedge funds thought GameStop would go from 5 dollars to 4…3…2…1…0, dead.
+Why even bother writing papers for a $0 company?
+You can just clear out all the borrowed shares because they are worthless… well… not when the reddit community took a sniff.
+You can start seeing how all this became a losing gamble for the suits and ties.

 The Public Backlash

-As the general public started buying up the shares, the price increased, forcing hedge funds to hold on to their lent shares, praying on their knees that the price will go down below 5 again… but so far their greasy pressed hands did them no service.
+As the general public started buying up the shares, the price increased, forcing hedge funds to hold on to their contracts for borrowed shares, praying on their knees that the price will go down below 5 again… but so far their greasy pressed hands did them no service.
 Due to obvious historic repetition, remember the 2008 crash?
 Yeah, basically same thing as above, just real estate.

-As I am writing this I can’t say that I am also invested in this sporadic event, but I can say that I would never not let an opportunity like this go by.
-Though it is a very risky bet, it has been baring fruit so far, like lots of green fruit man, it’s almost surreal.
+As I am writing this, I can’t say that I am also invested in this sporadic event, but I can say that I would never not let an opportunity like this go by.
+Though it is a very risky bet, it has been bearing fruit so far, like lots of green fruit.
+Man, it’s almost surreal.